Songshan Airport metro station

 The Taipei Metro Songshan Airport station is located in Songshan, Taipei, Taiwan.
-It is a station on Wenhu line and serves as a transportation gateway to Taipei Songshan Airport.
+It is a station on Wenhu line serving Taipei Songshan Airport.

 Station overview

 This four-level, underground station features an island platform and three exits.
 The station is 150 meters long, 20 meters wide, and is accessible from Songshan Airport via a 42-meter long underground cross passage.